Other Pages

 Tags convey meaning.
 And in order to display your content well, everything should be inside of a tag, not just words you want emphasized.
 So let's use the paragraph tag <p> and the header 1 tag <h1>.

-You'll notice that even if you put in extra lines and spaces, HTML will treat any number of new line or space characters like there's just one space there.
+You'll notice that even if you put in extra lines and spaces, browsers will treat any number of new line or space characters like there's just one space there.
 When you're getting started with HTML, this can seem like a pain, because you have to type

 <p>first sentence</p>